wendyverdonk93/docs/content/payments/integrations/pwa/pwa-studio/manual.md

 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 ---

-### 1. Requirements
-- To use the plugin you need a MultiSafepay account.
-You can [create a test account here](https://testmerchant.multisafepay.com/signup).
+{{< details title="Requirements" >}}

+- You will need a [MultiSafepay account](https://testmerchant.multisafepay.com/signup).
-- Install the [MultiSafepay Magento 2 GraphQL plugin](https://github.com/MultiSafepay/magento2-graphql) to add support for GraphQL queries.
+- To support GraphQL queries, install the [MultiSafepay Magento 2 GraphQL plugin](https://github.com/MultiSafepay/magento2-graphql).
-- Meet the [Magento's requirements](https://magento.github.io/pwa-studio/venia-pwa-concept/setup/#prerequisites) for PWA Studio (Venia) on Magento.
+- You must also meet Magento's requirements for PWA Studio (Venia).
+See Magento – [Prerequisites](https://magento.github.io/pwa-studio/venia-pwa-concept/setup/#prerequisites).

-### 2. Supported payment methods
+{{< /details >}}

+{{< details title="Supported payment methods" >}}

-This extension supports all [payment methods supported by our Magento 2 plugin](https://docs.multisafepay.com/payments/integrations/ecommerce-platforms/magento2/faq/available-payment-methods-magento2/) out of the box, except:
+By default, this plugin supports all [payment methods supported by our Magento 2 plugin](/payments/integrations/ecommerce-platforms/magento2/faq/supported-payment-methods/) out of the box, except:
 - Request To Pay
 - Direct Debit
-- E-invoicing
+- E-Invoicing
 - Pay After Delivery
-However, you can easily integrate these payment methods yourself.
-For reference, you can take a look at our [PWA Studio components](https://github.com/MultiSafepay/pwastudio-multisafepay-payment-integration/tree/master/src/components) on GitHub.
+You can integrate these payment methods yourself.
+See MultiSafepay GitHub – [PWA Studio components](https://github.com/MultiSafepay/pwastudio-multisafepay-payment-integration/tree/master/src/components).

+{{< /details >}}

-### 3. Installation and configuration (GitHub)
+### Installation and configuration

-If you want to install the MultiSafepay plugin into your PWA Studio application, follow the [installation instructions](https://github.com/MultiSafepay/pwastudio-multisafepay-payment-integration#installation-guide) on our GitHub page.
+To install the MultiSafepay plugin in your PWA Studio application, see MultiSafepay GitHub – [Installation guide](https://github.com/MultiSafepay/pwastudio-multisafepay-payment-integration#installation-guide).

 ### Support
-To report a bug or suggest an improvement, create an issue in our repository.
-For help with your integration, email the Integration Team at <integration@multisafepay.com>
+To report a bug or suggest an improvement, create an issue in our GitHub repository.

-We are also available on the [Magento's MultiSafepay Slack channel](https://magentocommeng.slack.com/messages/multisafepay-payments/).
-Feel free to start a conversation or provide suggestions as to how we can refine our plugin.
+For support:

+- Email the Integration Team at <integration@multisafepay.com>
+- Post in the Magento – [MultiSafepay Slack channel](https://magentocommeng.slack.com/messages/multisafepay-payments/)